Bread Dad

 Home

-No Butter Banana Muffins (Banana Muffins with Oil)
+No Butter Banana Muffins (Moist Banana Bread Muffins)

 This no butter banana muffins recipe creates delicious banana bread muffins without using any butter.
-Some people don’t like to use butter in their food due to health reasons (i.e. allergies, dietary restrictions, avoidance of saturated fat, etc).
-Or they have run out of butter and are unable to get to the supermarket due to a winter storm, zombie apocalypse, etc. However, they still want to make traditional tasting banana bread muffins for their family.
-Or they just want to cut their baking costs because many vegetable oils are relatively less expensive than butter (on an ounce-to-ounce basis).
+Some people don’t like to use butter in their food due to health reasons.
+Or they have run out of butter and are unable to get to the supermarket due to a winter storm, zombie apocalypse, etc. Or they just HATE the high cost of butter!

-To solve this dilemma, our recipe replaces butter with neutral tasting vegetable oil (i.e. canola or corn oil).
-However, please don’t forget to use RIPE bananas for the best tasting moist banana muffins!
+To solve this dilemma, my recipe replaces butter with neutral tasting vegetable oil (e.g. canola or corn oil).
+Moreover, one of the benefits of using oil (instead of butter) is a moister muffin (see the reason why in the tips section below).
+Of course, please don’t forget to use RIPE bananas in order to create the best-tasting banana bread muffins!

-Our muffin recipe is simple & easy to make.
-It should take you only 10-15 minutes or so to prepare and clean up.
+My moist banana bread muffin recipe is simple & easy to make.
 Please be aware that this is an oven-baked recipe.
 It is not made with a bread machine.
 You will find a printable and “pin-able” recipe at the bottom of this page.

-Ingredients – No Butter Banana Muffins Recipe (Banana Muffins with Oil)
+Ingredients – No Butter Banana Muffins (Moist Banana Bread Muffins)

-• 1/2 Cup – Vegetable Oil (use a neutral tasting vegetable oil such as corn or canola) – 115 milliliters
+• 1/2 Cup – Vegetable Oil – 115 milliliters – Use a neutral-tasting vegetable oil such as corn or canola

 • 2 – Large Eggs